MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 }
 ```

-The SDK does leverage [strict-event-emitter-types](https://www.npmjs.com/package/strict-event-emitter-types) to define available events and their emitted values.
+The SDK leverages [strict-event-emitter-types](https://www.npmjs.com/package/strict-event-emitter-types) to strongly type available events and their emitted values.

 #### `pendingSession`
 Emitted when a call session is being initiated for an outbound or inbound call